 Julius Kühn Institute (JKI)

-Weather (weather station with data logger)
+- Weather (weather station with data logger)

-Document the flowering phases (own site inspection)
+- Documentation of flowering phases (own site inspection)

-Nectar input (stick scales)
+- Nectar input (hive scales)

-Pathogen load (regular sampling)
+- Pathogen load (regular sampling)

-Population strength (regular population estimates)
+- Colony strength (regular population estimations)

 Gero Messsysteme GmbH

-Testing institute Biochem Agrar GmbH
+Biochem Agrar GmbH